Patterns for Blockchain Data Migration: Mapping Patterns to Migration Scenarios

-Alternatively, suppose the nonprofit decided to move to a private and incompatible BC instance to get better performance and features.
-In this case, both upgrading and splitting scenarios apply together, as only the application-related data are moved to an incompatible BC platform.
+Alternatively, suppose the nonprofit decided to move to a private and incompatible blockchain instance to get better performance and features.
+In this case, both \textit{separation} and \textit{upgrade} scenarios should be applied together, as only the application-related data are moved to an incompatible blockchain platform.
 Therefore, the applicable patterns depend on the constraints of each scenario.
-For example, the node sync pattern does not apply as the target BC is incompatible, whereas hard fork pattern is not needed as the instance is new.
-Applicability of the establish genesis pattern depends on whether the target instance is a BaaS solution or not.
-The VM emulation pattern is preferred when it is supported by the target BC.
-Else, the only way to guarantee that SCs can run on the target BC is to use SC translation pattern with either tool-based or manual translation.
+For example, the \textit{node sync} pattern does not apply as the target blockchain is incompatible, whereas \textit{hard fork} pattern is not needed as the instance is new. \textit{Establish genesis} pattern may not apply when the target instance is hosted as a BaaS.
+The \textit{VM emulation} pattern is preferred when it is supported by the target blockchain.
+Else, one can use the \textit{smart contract translation} pattern given that it is possible to translate/rewrite the smart contract to achieve the same functionality.

-In another scenario, suppose the nonprofit decided to use an existing but incompatible public BC as the target.
-In this case, both consolidating and splitting scenarios apply together.
-Node sync, establish genesis, and hard fork patterns do not apply, as the target BC platform is incompatible, already established, and public.
-While the SC translation pattern is still applicable, the applicability of VM emulation pattern depends on the target BC platform.
-Different data fidelity levels could be used under upgrading, consolidating, and splitting scenarios.
-Therefore, the measure migration quality pattern should be used in all three scenarios to ensure that the desired subset of data was migrated as per the BC constraints, as well as application and organizational objectives.
-For example, the nonprofit may choose to manage next year's concert budget using fresh start, state only, or genesis and TXs data fidelity levels.
-Moreover, off-chain data storage and encrypting on-chain data patterns could be used to enhance the transparency and privacy, respectively.
+In another scenario, suppose the nonprofit decided to use an existing but incompatible public blockchain as the target.
+In this case, both \textit{separation} and \textit{consolidate} scenarios should be applied together. \textit{Node sync}, \textit{establish genesis}, and \textit{hard fork} patterns do not apply, as the target blockchain platform is incompatible, already established, and public.
+While the \textit{smart contract translation} pattern is applicable, the applicability of \textit{VM emulation} pattern depends on the target blockchain platform.

+Different data fidelity levels could be used under \textit{upgrade}, \textit{consolidate}, and \textit{separation} scenarios.
+Therefore, the \textit{measure migration quality} pattern should be used in all three scenarios to ensure that the desired subset of data was migrated as per the application and organizational objectives, and respective blockchain constraints are honored.
+For example, the nonprofit may choose to manage next year's concert budget using data fidelity levels such as \textit{fresh start}, \textit{state only}, or \textit{genesis and transactions}.
+Moreover, \textit{off-chain data storage} and \textit{encrypting on-chain data} patterns could be used to enhance transparency and privacy, respectively.